Geagea Says LF Won't Quit Govt., Urges Hizbullah Withdrawal from Regional Crises

 Comments 3

-Thumb thepatriot almost 7 years
+Thumb thepatriot 7 years

 Geagea!
 Enough with this so called wisedome of yours!
 Your presence in this government acchieves nothing else than disgrace everything you used to stand for!

-Thumb galaxy almost 7 years
+Thumb galaxy 7 years

 More BS from one of those lusting for power.

-Thumb warrior almost 7 years
+Thumb warrior 7 years

 where is @puppet to list for us why he respects and admires Geagea?